cappecaps/JupBook/modelling/physics/pressure_theoretical_model.md

 ## Earth as a spinning spheroid

-Let's now further improve our model by considering Earth as a spheroid that spins and generates a gravitational field.
+Let's now further improve our model by considering Earth as a spheroid (or ellipsoid) that spins and generates a gravitational field.
 Our description will then depend not only on altitude $h$, but also on the geographic latitude $\varphi$.

 ### Gravity with altitude